MartinvonBerg/wp-fotorama-gpxviewer/readme.md

 The Plugin sets additionally the custom-fields 'lon' and 'lat' of the post.
 This are the longitude and latitude of the first image or track-point.
 This coordinates are used by another plugin from me to show all posts on a map.
 See here: https://github.com/MartinvonBerg/wp_post_map_view_simple .

 This plugin does not provide an Admin-Panel for its settings or the specific settings for a post.
 As well it has no interface to act as a Gutenberg-Block.
-I needed some help for that.
+I needed some help for that. **It runs with Wordpress 5.6**

 # Usage